 - 1. Tilt the steering column all the way up.
 Make sure it is latched. - 2.
+Loosen the set screws from the battery connector lock. - Disconnect the battery connectors and move them to a position so that they will not be damaged during battery removal.

-Release the latch for the control lever assembly and move the assembly to the forward position. - 3.
+- 4. Release the latch for the control lever assembly and move the assembly to the forward position. - 5.
+Release the padlock from the latch handle. - 6.
 Slide the seat all the way back.
-Push the latch handle to the right to raise the hood and seat to the fully raised position. - 4.
-Release padlock from battery enclosure and lift battery enclosure lid.
+Push the latch handle to the right to raise the hood and seat to the fully raised position. - 7.
+Use a spreader bar and crane to lift the battery from the lift truck.